eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ## Data Bulk Loading & Compression (Table 3 in paper):

-To reproduce the data bulk loading results, run the following command:
+- To reproduce the data bulk loading results in Table 3, run the following command:

-- To generate Table 3:
 ```bash
 sh repro_table3.sh
 ```